OsiriX-Foundation/deid-form/form.md

 :black_square_button: Retain identifiers regarding to the institution that acquired the data.
 ### Retain Other

-:black_square_button: Retain the following attributes:
+:black_square_button: Retain the following additional attributes:

 - -_________________________
 - -_________________________